 What is Peet?

-Peet was discovered by Michael Gillespie, it is a malicious software that is classified as ransomware.
-This malware is a part of Djvu ransomware family.
-Like most programs of this type, Peet is designed to encrypt victim's files and keep them inaccessible unless they are decrypted with a decryption software and key.
-In order to get them it is required to pay cyber criminals (Peet's developers) a ransom.
-Also, Peet adds the ".peet" extension to a filename of every encrypted file, for example, it renames "1.jpg" to "1.jpg.peet", and so forth.
-Instructions on how to decrypt files/pay a ransom are provided in the "_readme.txt" text file which can be found in every folder that contains encrypted data.
+Discovered by Michael Gillespie, Peet is malicious software that is classified as ransomware.
+This malware is a part of the Djvu ransomware family.
+Like most programs of this type, Peet is designed to encrypt victims' files and keep them inaccessible unless they are recovered with decryption software and a key.
+To obtain these, victims are required to pay ransoms to cyber criminals (Peet's developers).
+Furthermore, Peet adds the ".peet" extension to the filename of each encrypted file.
+For example, "1.jpg" becomes "1.jpg.peet".
+Instructions about how to decrypt files and pay the ransom are provided within the "_readme.txt" text file, which can be found in each folder that contains encrypted data.

 Peet encrypts all files (including photos, databases, documents, and so on) with a strong encryption algorithm.
-As stated in the "_readme.txt" ransom note, the only way to recover files is by using a decryption tool and unique key that can be purchased from cyber criminals who developed Peet.
-Their regular price is $980, however, if contacted in 72 hours after encryption, cyber criminals supposed to sell them with a 50% discount (for $490).
-To get further instructions on how to pay a ransom victims have to contact them by writing an email to email@example.com or firstname.lastname@example.org.
-It can contain one encrypted file as well, Peet's developers offer to decrypt it for free.
-Typically, ransomware-type programs encrypt data using strong algorithms, which means it is impossible (or almost impossible) to decrypt it without the right tool and/or key.
-Unfortunately, most of the times cyber criminals who designed ransomware are the only ones who can help victims to decrypt their files.
-Another problem is that it is not recommended to pay them a ransom, there is a high possibility to get scammed.
-Simply said, cyber criminals often do not send decryption tools even if victims meet all their demands.
-Typically, the only free and safe way to recover files is to restore them from a created data backup.
-It is worth mentioning that data remains encrypted even if ransomware is uninstalled.
-However, it is necessary to uninstall it anyway, uninstalling ransomware from the operating system prevents it from causing further encryptions.
+The "_readme.txt" ransom message states that the only way to recover files is using a decryption tool and unique key, which can be purchased from the cyber criminals who developed Peet.
+The regular cost is $980, however, if contacted within 72 hours of encryption, cyber criminals supposedly offer a 50% discount (thus the cost is reduced to $490).
+To get further instructions about how to pay the ransom, victims must contact them by sending an email to firstname.lastname@example.org or email@example.com.
+The message can contain one encrypted file, which Peet's developers offer to decrypt free of charge.
+Typically, ransomware-type programs encrypt data using strong algorithms, and thus it is virtually impossible to decrypt files without the correct tools/keys.
+Unfortunately, only the cyber criminals who designed the ransomware can help victims to decrypt their files.
+Despite this, you are advised not to pay any ransom, since there is a high probability that you will be scammed.
+In summary, cyber criminals often do not send decryption tools even if victims meet all of their demands.
+The only free and safe way to recover files is to restore them from backup.
+Data remains encrypted even if ransomware is uninstalled, however, this will prevent the ransomware from causing further encryption.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Peet is similar to other malware of this type, for example, Mespinoza, Sun and Kr.
-As a rule, it is designed to encrypt victim's data and provide instructions on how to pay a ransom/purchase a decryption tool.
-What makes programs of this type different is the cryptographic algorithm (symmetric or asymmetric) that is used to encrypt files and price of a decryption.
-Usually decryption without interference of cyber criminals who designed ransomware is impossible, unless ransomware is still in a development state, has bugs, flaws, etc. In order to avoid data data loss it is recommended to always have data backed up and store it on a remote server (like Cloud) or unplugged storage device.
+Peet is similar to other malware of this type including, for example, Mespinoza, Sun, and Kr.
+It is generally designed to encrypt victims' data and provide instructions about how to pay the ransom/purchase a decryption tool.
+These programs might differ in terms of cryptographic algorithm (symmetric or asymmetric) used to encrypt files and cost of decryption.
+Decryption without the involvement of the cyber criminals who designed the ransomware is impossible, unless it is still in development, has bugs/flaws, etc. To avoid data data loss, have your data backed up and store it on a remote server (such as Cloud) or unplugged storage device.